gottfriedsz/falsehoods-quantum/README.md

 FQ27.
 More qubits is all you need.

+   In quantum computing, qubits are the fundamental units of information.
+The number of qubits in a quantum computer directly impacts its potential computational power.
+More qubits allow a quantum computer to handle larger and more complex problems.
+There are other crucial factors that contribute to the overall performance and effectiveness of a quantum computer: quantum coherence, gate fidelity, connectivity, error rates.

+   All of these factors are taken and used to calcualate the Quantum Volume.
+Quantum Volume is a metric used to measure a quantum computer’s power and complexity.
+For more information check out the excellent article on Wikipedia about [Quantum Volume](https://en.wikipedia.org/wiki/Quantum_volume).
+Wikipedia shows that a quantum computer by Honeywell with 6 qubits has the same Quantum Volume of 64 than Quantum Computer by IBM with 27 qubits.

 FQ28.
 Quantum computers need a lots of energy to cool down the qubits to near absolut zero.

 FQ29.
 There is nothing else then quantum circuits.